xmos/lib_xua/doc/rst/sw_spdif.rst

 S/PDIF Transmit
 ===============

-``lib_xua`` supports the development of devices with S/PDIF transmit throught the use of ``lib_spdif``.
+``lib_xua`` supports the development of devices with S/PDIF transmit through the use of ``lib_spdif``.
 The XMOS S/SPDIF transmitter component runs in a single core and supports sample-rates upto 192kHz.

 The S/PDIF transmitter core takes PCM audio samples via a channel and outputs them in S/PDIF format to a port.
 A lookup table is used to encode the audio data into the required format.

 It receives samples from the Audio I/O core two at a time (for left and right).
 For each sample, it performs a lookup on each byte, generating 16 bits of encoded data which it outputs to a port.